Damage (1992 film): Critical reception

-In a positive review for the LA Times, Kenneth Turan had much praise for the film, particularly the performances of Irons, Binoche, and Richardson, commenting "working together with great seriousness of purpose and a considerable amount of skill, this team has turned Damage into high-class entertainment, carefully controlled, beautifully mounted and played with total conviction.
-Its lurid soul may have more in common with Jackie Collins than Jane Austen, but its passionate nature and convincing performances can’t help but draw you in."
+Kenneth Turan, in a review for the Los Angeles Times, had much praise for the film, and for the performances of Irons, Binoche, and Richardson; writing: "working together with great seriousness of purpose and a considerable amount of skill, this team has turned Damage into high-class entertainment, carefully controlled, beautifully mounted and played with total conviction.
+Its lurid soul may have more in common with Jackie Collins than Jane Austen, but its passionate nature and convincing performances can't help but draw you in."

-Peter Travers of Rolling Stone magazine praised Louie Malle's direction of the film and a "faithful film version" in regards to the original novel by Josephine Hart.
-Of the cast, Travers was most favourable towards Richardson's performance: "Richardson is extraordinary; it’s a brave, award-caliber performance."
+Peter Travers of Rolling Stone praised Malle's direction of a "faithful film version" of Hart's original novel.
+Of the cast, Travers was most favourable toward Richardson's portrayal of Ingrid: "Richardson is extraordinary; it's a brave, award-caliber performance."

 Todd McCarthy's review for Variety was somewhat more mixed, stating that "Damage is a cold, brittle film about raging, traumatic emotions.
-Unjustly famous before its release for its hardly extraordinary erotic content, this veddy British-feeling drama from vet French director Louis Malle proves both compelling and borderline risible, wrenching and yet emotionally pinched, and reps a solid entry for serious art house audiences worldwide.
+Unjustly famous before its release for its hardly extraordinary erotic content, this very British-feeling drama from veteran French director Louis Malle proves both compelling and borderline risible, wrenching and yet emotionally pinched, and reps a solid entry for serious art-house audiences worldwide.
 But more mainstream Yank viewers led by publicity to expect a hot or romantic time will be in for a dry two hours."